maxhbr/LDBcollector/docs/source/getting_started.md

 The exact meaning depends on each package manager (see for instance [Maven's documentation for Dependency Scopes](https://maven.apache.org/guides/introduction/introduction-to-dependency-mechanism.html#Dependency_Scope))

-## Validation principle
+## Main questions Hermine helps you answer

-To answer the question: Can I use a given Open Source component in my product ?
+### Can I use a given Open Source component in my product?

+Hermine helps you automatically validate the inclusion of an Open Source component in your software product.

 ```{image} img/Hermine_schema_validation.png
 :alt: Hermine_schema_validation